spatie/laravel-google-calendar/README.md

 ### Limitations

 The Google Calendar API provides many options.
 This package doesn't support all of them.
-For instance recurring events cannot be managed properly with this package.
+For instance, recurring events cannot be managed properly with this package.
 If you stick to creating events with a name and a date you should be fine.

 ## Upgrading from v1 to v2